Fleeing war, Syrians face new misery in Greece

 Once in Athens, smugglers promising to take them onward in Europe lured them to an apartment where they were blindfolded, beaten, and their documents and 12,500 euros in savings stolen.

-To their shock, police responded by arresting the entire family - including their children aged 3 and 5 - and putting them in an overcrowded detention centre for illegal immigrants.
+To their shock, police responded by arresting the entire family - including their children aged 3 and 5 - and putting them in an overcrowded detention center for illegal immigrants.

 "We had been robbed, they nearly destroyed our souls, and we were jailed even though we were victims," said Osama, who only gave his first name for fear of his relatives' safety in Syria.